 Title: Can interventional brain stimulation improve motor performance after stroke?

 April 10, 2014

-Dr. Edwards will give an invited seminar at the UCLA Brain Mapping Center.
+Dr. Edwards gives an invited seminar on "Non-Invasive Brain Stimulation and Robotics in Human Motor Recovery" at the UCLA Brain Mapping Center.

 February 25, 2014